-It was golden.
+It is golden.

-In a complex, “always on” world, perhaps what we need to remember is that we need to intentionally unplug every now and then.
+In a complex, always “on” world, perhaps what we need to remember is that we need to intentionally unplug every now and then.

-And in truth, the most available.
+And, in truth, the most available.

 That is my holiday wish for you.
 May you enjoy the simplicity and holiness that resides in the stillness between Christmas and the new year.